personnameds/classsite/README.md

 Initialize
-    -need to automate day creation based on schedule format, right now hardcoded -need to autmoate classes and teacher creation, right now hardcoded
+    -need to automate day creation based on schedule format, right now hardcoded -need to autmoate classes and teacher creation, right now hardcoded -everything is too hardcoded in
+    -should break up into parts from an admin only webpage -admin only webpage should display class and teacher info -if fail security login redirect not setup

 Day_No
     -nothing upgraded same as classsite4